paarthneekhara/advoc/README.md

 This script should create ```train, valid and test``` directories in ```models/advoc/data/ljspeech/wavs_split```.

-Train the the adversarial vocoder model on the training set as follows:
+Train the the adversarial vocoder model (AdVoc) on the training set as follows:

 ```
 cd models/advoc